Estimate Time10 min

 Key takeaways

-• To decide whether, when, and how to invest your cash, you need to consider your goals, time frame, attitude, and needs.
+• To decide where to put your cash, you need to consider your goals, time frame, attitude, and needs.

 • Your Fidelity investment professional can work with you to develop a plan to help you invest your cash for the long term.

-Whether you are looking for a place to stash cash for short-term needs or investing the cash held in a long-term portfolio, you have more opportunities to capture relatively high yields than you’ve had in decades.
-That’s largely thanks to the Fed’s interest rate hikes and a still strong economy.
+Whether you are looking for a place to stash cash for short-term needs or waiting for the right opportunity to invest it for the long term, you have more opportunities right now to capture relatively high yields than you've had in decades.
+That's because the Federal Reserve’s policy of keeping interest rates high to fight inflation has pushed up yields on many popular ways to hold cash.

 Savings accounts at banks offer flexibility and insurance from the Federal Deposit Insurance Corporation (FDIC).
 Some brokerage firms offer cash management accounts, which automatically move cash in their clients' accounts into bank savings accounts which provide them with FDIC protection.